py-lama/devlama/README.md

 ### Docker Test Files

-Each component (PyLama, PyBox, PyLLM, APILama, WebLama) includes the following Docker testing files:
+Each component (PyLama, BEXY, PyLLM, APILama, WebLama) includes the following Docker testing files:

 - **Dockerfile.test**: Defines the test environment with all necessary dependencies
 - **docker-compose.test.yml**: Configures the test services with proper networking and dependencies